Moscow court rejects opposition leader Navalny’s appeal

+The ruling came even as the country faced a top European rights court’s order to immediately free the Kremlin’s most prominent foe.

-Earlier this month, he was sentenced to two years and eight months in prison for violating terms of his probation while recuperating in Germany.
-The sentence stems from a 2014 embezzlement conviction that Navalny has rejected as fabricated and the European Court of Human Rights has ruled to be unlawful.
+His sentence stems from a 2014 embezzlement conviction that Navalny has rejected as fabricated and the European Court of Human Rights has ruled to be unlawful.
 Navalny has asked the Moscow City Court to overturn the sentence and set him free.

 THIS IS A BREAKING NEWS UPDATE.
 AP’s earlier story follows below.